 Getting Ready for Surgery

 The best way of preparing for surgery is to follow a healthy lifestyle.
 A balanced diet and plenty of rest can help you prepare your body for surgery.
 Stopping use of all tobacco and limiting alcohol intake will help your body heal faster after surgery.
-Honeopathic preparations Arnica Montana and Bromelian, if used, work best in limiting bruising and swelling if started at least 2 weeks before surgery.
+Homeopathic preparations Arnica Montana and Bromelain, if used, work best in limiting bruising and swelling if started at least 2 weeks before surgery.

 The Admission Process